Rochester , N.Y.

 Grant Wolf ; I got kicked out of band in high school.
 Bad rap if you ask me.

 Grant Wolf welcomed me back to the fold when I started college in 1980.
 I was his secretary, a work/study job which opened some interesting doors for me.
-Trips to play at Disneyland and my years with the Monday Night Big Band are great memories.
+Trips playing at Disneyland and my years with the Monday Night Big Band are great memories.

 John Knowlton, and Dennis Sexton veterans of the Phoenix music scene.
 They've performed together in many musical groups and productions around Arizona and the Phoenix area.
 Most recently, a ten year steady engagement in Chandler.